muhrifqii/Maos/README.md

 [![Kotlin](https://img.shields.io/badge/kotlin-1.0.6-blue.svg)](http://kotlinlang.org)
 [![PRs Welcome](https://img.shields.io/badge/prs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-A sample android app written in kotlin language using mvvm pattern.
-A fully functional and reactive sample with the help of dagger2 dependency injection.
+A sample android application written in kotlin language using mvvm pattern.
+There a fully functional and reactive sample with the help of dagger2 dependency injection.

 ## Prerequisites
-Need to understand the very basic syntax of kotlin
+Need to understand the basic syntax of kotlin
 - [Kotlin (1.0.6)](https://github.com/JetBrains/kotlin)

 Have to understand the concept of Reactive Programming